kalepail/stellar-quest-bounties/bounties/level-2/video-tutorials.md

 ### What are the requirements for the bounty hunter?

  - The bounty hunter should have good knowledge of Stellar and can create productive walkthrough videos.
 They should be familiar with Stellar supported SDKs.
- - `(Optional)` The bounty hunter could double the reward if they have a well-established viewer base such as:
+ - `(Optional)` The bounty hunter can boost their reward if they have a well-established viewer base such as:
-   - A Youtube channel with more than 1000 subscribers
+   - A YouTube, Vimeo, etc. channel with more than 1,000 subscribers
    - A tutorial blog with more than 10,000 pageviews per month

 ### What are the deliverables?